 TIRUPATI TYRES LIMITED

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India ofthe state of affairs of the Company as at March31 2019 Loss Changes in Equity and it's Cash Flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 "the Act" in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended "IND AS" and other accounting principles generally accepted in India ofthe state of affairs of the Company as at March 31 2020 and profit/loss includingComprehensive Income changes in equity and its cash flows for the year ended on thatdate.

-In preparing the Financial Statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the company or to cease operations or has no realisticalternative but to do so.
-Those Board of Directors are also responsible for overseeing theCompany's Financial Reporting Process.
+In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.
+The Board of Directors are also responsible for overseeing theCompany's financial reporting process.

 Auditor's Responsibilities for the Audit of the Financial Statements

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.